influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/trimspace.md

 ## Parameters

 ### v
-The string value from which to trim spaces.
+String to remove spaces from.

 _**Data type:** String_